-Through adoption by resolution of this plan, the City Administration has been identified as the lead agency in the EMO.
-The City Manager, or acting City Manager has been designated the Emergency Manager and has authority and responsibility for the organization, administration, and operation of the EMO and has designated some of these responsibilities to the Emergency Preparedness Coordinator as appropriate.
+Through promulgation of this plan, the City Administration has been identified as the lead agency in the EMO.
+The City Manager has been designated the Emergency Manager and has authority and responsibility for the organization, administration, and operation of the EMO and has designated some of these responsibilities to the Emergency Preparedness Coordinator as appropriate.